 Please Note: Category A infectious substances are never mailable through USPS.

 - Required Packaging: Specimens must be triple packaged in a way that withstands shocks, pressure changes, leaks, and other conditions related to ordinary handling in transit.

 - Absorbent Material A material such as cotton balls, cellulose wadding, or paper towels that can soak up the entire contents of the specimen(s) in the primary container(s) should they break or leak.

 - Primary Receptacle (Container): Must be leakproof if carrying a liquid and sift-proof if carrying a solid.
 Must be able to maintain its shape during shipping.
-Swab collection/transport tubes qualify as a primary receptacle.
-A single primary receptacle should not contain more than 34 fluid ounces (1L) of liquid specimen or 8.8 pounds (4kg) of solid specimen.
+Swab collection/transport tubes qualify as primary receptacle.
+A single primary receptacle should not contain more than 34 fluid ounces (1L) of the liquid specimen or 8.8 pounds (4kg) of the solid specimen.
 Two or more primary receptacles with a combined volume not exceeding 1 gallon (4 L) of liquids or 8.8 pounds (4kg) of solid may be shipped in a single secondary container.